Home > Hardware > Trending Technologies and Specifications in Architectural Hardware Industry

-Khan says, the Middle East is well known for experimenting with all technological advancements.
+Khan says the Middle East is well known for experimenting with all technological advancements.
 “We have the first 3D printed villa already constructed.
-The use of cameras, mobiles to keep homes secure has become a way of life in the Middle East for more than a decade”, he adds.
+The use of cameras and mobiles to keep homes secure has become a way of life in the Middle East for more than a decade”, he adds.
 Contactless operation of doors with the aid of automation has not only been useful, but a great relief for older people, children, and differentlyabled persons.

 Testing Methods To Check Air Filtration And Water Penetration

-According to Rolf, water on hardware should not be allowed and if so, the hardware should be of 316 marine grade stainless steel to bear any water on the surface preventing it from rusts.
+According to Rolf, water on hardware should not be allowed and if so, the hardware should be of 316 marine-grade stainless steel to bear any water on the surface preventing it from rusts.
 If there is penetration of water or air filtration then the door should have a proper door closer that is adjusted properly after fixing.
 To take note of the closing speed and latching force, the door should have a proper lock case with the latch to hold the door in place.
-The automatic drop-down seals and weather seals should be well checked all of the items mentioned here and should have certificates issued by a third party renowned testing agency proving that all the requirements are met.
+The automatic drop-down seals and weather seals should be checked for all of the items mentioned here and should have certificates issued by a third-party renowned testing agency proving that all the requirements are met.

 Fire-Safety Aspect In The Architectural Hardware Industry

-Salim opines that the fire doors are a crucial component of a building’s compartmentalisation, providing the necessary breaks and barriers to prevent the spread of fire and combustion in buildings and the exterior environment.
+Salim opines that fire doors are a crucial component of a building’s compartmentalisation, providing the necessary breaks and barriers to prevent the spread of fire and combustion in buildings and the exterior environment.
 Passive fire protection systems in a building are vitally important and, in many cases, are the silent unsung heroes protecting people and the built environment.
-Maintenance and compliance schedule of fire and smoke doors, as part of passive protection in buildings, should be considered crucial to ensure the passive protection built into remains effective for its entire life.
-And alterations to the building’s active or passive fire protection must be done under a building consent.
+The maintenance and compliance schedule of fire and smoke doors, as part of passive protection in buildings, should be considered crucial to ensure the passive protection built into them remains effective for their entire life.
+Any alterations to the building’s active or passive fire protection must be done under building consent.

-Salim adds, if a fire door is propped open or does not close securely, it cannot prevent the spread of fire leading to extensive damage and more importantly, raise a possibility of injury and even loss of life.
-This is an all too common occurrence, with studies showing that over 70 percent of decision-makers in education facilities and 72 percent of health experts have seen fire doors propped open in their respective facilities.
+Salim adds, that if a fire door is propped open or does not close securely, it cannot prevent the spread of fire leading to extensive damage and more importantly, raising the possibility of injury and even loss of life.
+This is an all too common occurrence, with studies showing that over 70 per cent of decision-makers in education facilities and 72 per cent of health experts have seen fire doors propped open in their respective facilities.

 Fire life safety is critical when it comes to doors and hardware.
 Correctly specified fire-rated openings reduce the spread of fire and smoke and provide a protected pathway out of the building, says May.
-Rolf believes fire-safety is the most important aspect in the hardware industry today and even more in the Middle East as the higher the towers rise the more the importance of fire-safety has adhered.
-During a fire, most causalities are due to the smoke that rises from the fire than fire by itself, hence besides the door and hardware being fire-rated they should be able to keep out smoke from moving from one area to another.
+Rolf believes fire safety is the most important aspect in the hardware industry today and even more in the Middle East as the higher the towers rise the more the importance of fire safety has adhered.
+During a fire, most causalities are due to the smoke that rises from the fire rather than fire by itself, hence besides the door and hardware being fire-rated, they should be able to keep out smoke from moving from one area to another.

 Future Of The Architectural Hardware Industry